IG Business Account Music Not Available? Here’s Why (and What to Use)

 The business-safe music lanes

-Use a simple ranking for every track you choose: speed to publish, safety for commercial use, and proof strength when a review or client question shows up.
+Use a simple ranking for every track you choose: speed to publish, safety for commercial use, and proof strength – then match it to Reels, Stories, posts, or ads.

 Meta Sound Collection